Pierre Gasly reflects on his 'crazy' F1 ride after Italian GP triumph

 Still coming to terms with the loss, he finished the season strongly and a maiden podium was the reward at the penultimate round in Brazil, coming home second to Verstappen after a typically incident-filled Interlagos race.

-And while the start of the 2020 campaign was delayed by over three months, Gasly quickly emerged as one of the grid's most consistent performers with a dominant head-to-head record over team-mate Danii Kvyat and becoming a regular top-10 runner.
+Gasly has been one of this season's most impressive and consistent performers and had already produced several eye-catching performances in qualifying sessions and races.

-On his first return to Spa-Francorchamps last weekend, when he said he was raising for Hubert's memory and laid flowers at the side of the track where his friend died, Gasly was voted the fans' driver of the day with a stirring run to eighth place, including a sensational move on Sergio Perez into Eau Rouge.
+On an emotional his first return to Spa-Francorchamps last weekend since Hubert's passing, Gasly was voted the fans' driver of the day with a stirring run to eighth place, a performance which included a sensational move on Sergio Perez into Eau Rouge.

-Gasly was certainly reflecting on some of these events when he took a moment to sit alone on the Monza podium after the trophy presentations and champagne.
+Gasly certainly therefore had plenty to reflect upon when he took a moment on his own after the trophy presentations and champagne to sit on the edge of the podium and gather his thoughts.

 "I had so many things in my mind.
 I know these kind of moments are going so fast," he told Sky Sports F1 during The Notebook.